Features

 Why can’t you see me?

 Wanstead teenager Grace Wolstenholme invites you to watch her YouTube channel for an insight into life with cerebral palsy.
-In the ninth of a series of articles, Grace’s boxing fail goes viral
+In the 10th of a series of articles, Grace has nothing but praise for the people of Colchester

 Features